Microsoft System Center Data Protection Manager (DPM) overcomes many limitations of traditional tape backups. You

 Theoretically, it's possible to use Data Protection Manager to do an offline backup of Exchange Server, but you would have to make sure that Exchange Server was offline before DPM performed any backup, which would lead to periods of inaccessibility and create the potential for errors.
 The bottom line is that offline Exchange Server backups using DPM just aren't practical.

 Of course, where there's a will, there's a way.
-If you really want to use DPM to protect Exchange Server, there is a workaround that makes it
+If you really want to use DPM to protect Exchange Server, there is a workaround that makes it possible.
+The trick to making the process work is to use NTBACKUP (or some other Exchange-aware backup application) to back up your Exchange servers up to a file; then use DPM to protect that backup file.

 The Exchange DPM backup process